Evolution of cold gas at 2<z<5: a blind search for HI and OH absorption lines towards mid-infrared color selected radio-loud AGNs: Intervening absorption statistics

 \subsection{Blind \hi\ 21-cm absorption line search}

 To estimate the incidence of intervening absorbers, we first determine the sensitivity function, $g({\cal{T}}, z)$, as a function of integrated optical depth (${\cal{T}}$) and redshift ($z$).
-For this we follow the formalism provided in \citet[][]{Gupta21}.
+For this we follow the formalism provided in \citet[][]{Gupta21} which takes into account the varying optical depth sensitivity across the spectrum.
 The two crucial inputs required to determine $g({\cal{T}}, z)$ are spectral weight ($W$) and completeness fraction ($C$).
 The former accounts for the possibility that some of the targets in the sample may not have spectroscopic redshifts.
 Since, all the targets in our sample have spectroscopic redshifts, we assign $W$ = 1.

 The completeness fraction accounts for the detectability of absorption line features of different line shapes.
 To determine this we consider the absorption profiles of all the intervening absorbers detected from our surveys in last 15 years.
 We inject 200 single Gaussian components with widths consistent with the distribution of $\Delta V_{90}$ of these absorbers \citep[see Fig.~8 of][]{Gupta21} at each pixel and apply the detection algorithm described in Section~\ref{sec:specan} to compute $C({\cal{T}}_j, z_k)$ as